beejjorgensen/bgpython/src/bgpython_chapter_A01_math.md

 So what are they good for?

-The main place you see logarithms in programming is when using Big-O notation to indicate [fl[computational complexity|https://en.wikipedia.org/wiki/Big_O_notation]].
+A common place you see logarithms in programming is when using Big-O notation to indicate [fl[computational complexity|https://en.wikipedia.org/wiki/Big_O_notation]].